-KYC Directive outlines the process that seeks to verify and validate the business partner's identity and suitability in order to support EPIF's actionable decisions to mitigate financial, regulatory and reputational risk and ensure regulatory compliance.
+Key content KYC Directive outlines the process that seeks to verify and validate the business partner's identity and suitability in order to support EPIF's actionable decisions to mitigate financial, regulatory and reputational risk and ensure regulatory compliance.
 It also sets basic principles for division of powers and responsibilities concerning the performance of the KYC procedure according to the KYC Directive among EPIF Group Company's departments and bodies including the four eyes principle.

-KYC Directive obliges each EPIF Group Company to implement measures and processes concerning business partner's identification and suitability that are necessary and appropriate with regard to the respective EPIF Group Company's profile and character of its activities and business relationships into its internal processes and rules of operations.

-S2 - Workers in the value chain

-EPIF Group Company collects information and data from public and other reliable sources or completion of a KYC Questionnaire by a prospective business partner and provision of necessary documentation

-EPIF Group Company evaluates and verifies the information and data, checks whether the business partner is subject to sanctions N/A N/A N/A
+General objective KYC Directive obliges each EPIF Group Company to implement measures and processes concerning business partner's identification and suitability that are necessary and appropriate with regard to the respective EPIF Group Company's profile and character of its activities and business relationships into its internal processes and rules of operations.
+Related sustainability matter S2 - Workers in the value chain Monitoring process EPIF Group Company collects information and data from public and other reliable sources or completion of a KYC Questionnaire by a prospective business partner and provision of necessary documentation EPIF Group Company evaluates and verifies the information and data, checks whether the business partner is subject to sanctions Scope of policy N/A Accountable role for implementation N/A Third-party standards/initiatives N/A